decki-id/decki-id/README.md

 Skilled in deploying these applications on Linux Ubuntu and CentOS servers using Git, Docker, and Nginx (also Jenkins since December 2024).<br>
 My orientation toward Front-End, Back-End, and DevOps remains adaptable, demonstrating my readiness for assignment to any of these domains.<br>
 A quick learner, highly enthusiastic about acquiring new technology skills.<br>
-NB: I always failed coding tests, but I could still do all the above.
+NB: I always failed coding tests but could still do all the above.
 </p>

 <h3 align="center">Current Frequently Used Stack</h3>